 With the Page Experience Update, Google has attempted to shed some more light on the key factors and how webmasters may optimize for them.
 They have designated these new metrics “Core Web Vitals.”

 Core Web Vitals are key components designated in Google’s most recent algorithm update, the Page Experience Update, taking place from June to August 2021.

 What’s different about core web vitals as opposed to the usual ranking signals analyzed by SEO’s, is that Core Web vitals have definitive values.

-Core Web Vitals are LCP (largest contentful paint), CMS (cumulative layout shift), and FID (first input delay).
+- Core Web Vitals are LCP (largest contentful paint)

-That may sound frighteningly technical – especially if you’re reading from the perspective of a business owner, drather than a SEO evangelist.
+That may sound frighteningly technical – especially if you’re reading from the perspective of a business owner, rather than a SEO evangelist.